 - Choose the column delimiter, which is the character at the end of each line of data

 - Check if the data and in particular the accents or special characters are displayed correctly.
 For example, lines 29 and 32 have an error because the accents are misinterpreted.
 The encoding must be changed.

-2.4 Choose the right encoding for the source file with Notepad++
+2.4 Use the right encoding for the text file using Notepad++

 Change the encoding of the source file until the data is displayed correctly.
 To find the encoding of the file, simply use Notepad++ and open the file.
 There are 2 possibilities to check the encoding: